 Shown above are results for the keyword “steak in fort lauderdale”.
 You’ll see a Google map with pins for different steakhouses followed by a list of businesses that match the description.
 To get into this list, you need to optimize your web presence for local searches.

 - Use a Google My Business listing.
 A Google My Business listing allows your business to appear on Google Maps, along with other details such as your address, contact details, business category, operating hours (including customer traffic per hour), website URL, photos, videos, and reviews.
+You can also share an Apple Wallet Business Card for seamless access to your business information on Apple devices.
 This listing will optimize your visibility for "...near me" searches.

 - Target geographical keywords.
 You may want to optimize for search queries containing "...in *city*" Put these keywords on your landing page, title tag, and meta description.